Overhauling the Auxiliary API

 This implementation seemed to me the best option.
 The XVGReader still works as before because

-has to be passed as argument, rather than just aux
+auxdata=aux has to be passed as argument, rather than just aux, when no aux_spec is provided.

 To add everything, the method is now used as follows :